dimitrisdiam/ROBO_ADVISOR/README.md

 # ROBO_ADVISOR
 ### PLEASE, WAIT UNTIL THE CHARTS TO SEE THE PROCESS COMPLETED.
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/64299794/165606538-087f3709-a0c9-4e01-8bdb-9191d021280e.gif)
+The GIF displays the process of the project.

+The project is separated into 3 parts.

+### PART 1.
+It starts with 9 basic questions in order to calculate the user's risk profile(1-5).

+### PART 2.
+After that, if the user manages to score more than 4.1 points on the risk profile, then it will follow a new question about CRYPTOS.
+Independently of risk profile, the final question is about ESG preferactions.

+### PART 3.
+Depending on the user's answers to the last 2 questions about CRYPTOS (if it is available) and ESG, the number of the suggested portfolio can be changed.
+At the end, of the process, the app presents a line graph that shows the history of the suggested portfolios for the last 3 years.
+It also, separates the fields of every portfolio that the app suggests to the user, and it displays them on donut charts.
+Subsequently, there is an interactive text which provides more information about suggested portfolios.

 # THEME
 A robo-advisor works by first gathering information on a client through an online survey and then automatically suggests the appropriate portfolio investment for the client based on that data.